MohitSaluja/articles-rest/README.md

 mvn spring-boot:run
 ```
 ### Documentation
-Swagger is leverage to document the apis.
+Swagger is leveraged to document the apis.

 http://localhost:8080/swagger-ui.html provides documentation to the implemented apis.